flatironinstitute/caiman_central/workshops/sfn_2023/readme.md

 # SFN Satellite workshop 2023
-This is the page where we will store code for the SFN Satellite workshop.
+Code for the 2023 Satellite workshop at SFN.

+Please let me know if you need code uploaded here, or make a PR.